rammewada/the-wild-oasis/README.md

            <D>
            <C/> // Still work as a server component
            </D>
-           <C/> // not a childrent so its becomes client component
+           <C/> // not a childrent of client so its becomes client component
         </div>
 ```